RezzaMir/Artificial-Intelligence-Investment-Analysis/README.md

 Note: This project uses the Excel data file titled 'Assign 4.xlsx' (Date File) found on ACORN.
 You will also need to download Python and related software to complete this assignment.

 # Assignment Set Up
-The output for this assignment will be the Jupyter Notebook file that you create in making the model below.
+The output for this project will be the Jupyter Notebook file that you create in making the model below.

-All calculations must be done within Python.
-The Data File has been ‘pre-cleaned’ for you so no formatting, calculations or data clean-up in Excel is required.
+All calculations are done within Python.
+The Data File has been ‘pre-cleaned’ so no formatting, calculations or data clean-up in Excel is required.

 # Model 4a: Python Risk and Return Calculations
-Create a model in Python that allows the user to enter a ticker from the Data File and Python will return each of the following:
+Created a model in Python that allows the user to enter a ticker from the Data File and Python will return each of the following:

 i.
 Annualized Arithmetic Return